Leibniz-Zentrum Moderner Orient

 Leibniz-Zentrum Moderner Orient (ZMO) is a German research institute located in Berlin, Germany.
 The researchers focus on a comparative and interdisciplinary study of the Middle East, Africa, Eurasia, South and Southeast Asia.
 Central to its current research topics is the study of predominantly Muslim societies and their relations with non-Muslim neighbours.
 ZMO was founded in 1996 as an independent centre for the humanities, cultural and social sciences and is situated in the “Mittelhof”, which was designed by Hermann Muthesius, in Berlin-Nikolassee.
 Under the directorate of :de:Ulrike Freitag, the centre is part of the association “Geisteswissenschaftliche Zentren Berlin e.V.”
 (GWZ Berlin).
 The research programme has been funded by the Berlin Senate, the Deutsche Forschungsgemeinschaft (DFG) and the German Ministry for Education and Research.
 Since January 1, 2017 ZMO is part of the Leibniz Association.

-The research programme of ZMO currently encompasses four interdisciplinary research units and approx. 35 scientific researchers that work on aspects of history and culture of the “modern Orient” from the 16th century onwards.
+The research programme of ZMO currently encompasses three interdisciplinary research units and approx. 35 scientific researchers that work on aspects of history and culture of the “modern Orient” from the 16th century onwards.